 Glenn is experienced in many areas of law and primarily practices in the following disciplines: 1) Estate planning, including wills, trusts, LLC’s, powers of attorney, health care powers of attorney, beneficiary deeds, and probate; 2) Criminal Law; 3) Real Estate Law; and 4) Family Law, including divorce, child custody, adoption, and guardianship.

 Glenn will work hard to meet your special legal needs and requirements.
-He always tries to return your phone call the same day you call his office (unless he is in trial).
-Glenn quickly works his cases so that you get the results you need as soon as possible.
-Call Glenn today at 573-729-2229 or write to Glenn@Hall-Law.org
+He quickly works his cases so that you get the results you need as soon as possible.
+Call Glenn today at 573-729-2229 or write to Glenn@Hall-Law.org to determine if you and Glenn are the right match for your particular case.

 MISSOURI BAR NOTICE: